sgoudie77/Parks-Map/readme.md

 3. Go to _cloud.maptiler.com_ to sign up and get your own Map Tiler account.
 4. Open the _script.js_ file and change the default map in lines 5-8 to any other map for your project.
 And you replace the additional map layers in lines 11-18 with different maps from _Leaflet Providers_.

 #### Acknowledgements:

-The code for map was from the documentation and tutorials on _leafletjs.com_.
+The code for this map project was from the documentation and tutorials on _leafletjs.com_.